mduncs/tabfs-claude/README.md

 Browser tabs as a filesystem. `ls` your tabs. `rm` to close. `cat` to read content.

+## why i did this
+i wanted My Good Friend Claude to make me extensions, but it was very slow since he had such a hard time seeing the console logs to fix all the problems by his lonesome.
+Now, he can do everything on his own.
+He may need to be reminded he can see these files several times, but otherwise working better than I hoped

+Claude documation below

 ## What This Fork Adds

 Claude Code integration via: